 Silvania is the revival of the fabric business created in 1956 in Lima, Peru by Georgia Kirkpatrick’s grandmother, Silvia.
 Silvia took inspiration from precolonial Peruvian motifs and turned them into her own colorful prints on cotton products.

 Silvia created Silvania Prints after a two-year expedition with her husband, Victor von Hagen, for his book Highway of the Sun.
 Victor met her as an art student in New York and described her in his book as having "a way of puncturing sophisms with thrusts of disarming frankness".
 With family roots in Germany and Peru, Silvia identified herself as a citizen of the world after growing up in Bremen and Sao Paolo, attending college in New York, and raising her family in Lima and San Francisco.

 Silvia raised three children while starting her business.
 She was ahead of her time as a modern working mother in a country dominated by male-led businesses.
 Georgia's clothing and accessory designs are inspired by strong, working women like Silvia.

 Georgia revived Silvania in 2012, a few years after graduating from Reed College in her hometown of Portland, Oregon (Georgia has spent a few years living in Peru and continues to visit frequently).
-Georgia is currently working on a new collection of clothing, accessories, and home goods, which will be available online in July of 2017.
 Follow Georgia's work on the blog.